remnrem/luna-doc/docs/ref/fir-filters.md

 factor epsilon - see the above link for a definition of how the ripple factor relates to passband ripple in dB.
 Chebyshev filters are sharper than the Butterworth filter, whereas Butterworth filters control passband ripple.
-Note that both IIR introduce phase delays: in general, FIR filters are probably preferable choices.
+Note that both IIR filters introduce phase delays: in general, FIR filters are probably preferable choices.

 <h3>Output</h3>